SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 REQ-CONTINUITY:
 : Handover from one radio or router to another should continue to provide same service level.
-: The network must deploy wireless routers closer to users to reduce link latency while managing the increased frequency of handovers due to user movement and longer media sessions.

 REQ-MULTIPLE-BOTTLENECKS:
 : Signaling should support Multiple bottlenecks.